Future-whitehat7/Cardgame/monte-game.md

 Based on the initial logic defined in the previous sections try and breakdown the logic further into functional components, and by that we mean functions.
 Try and capture what logic would need to be defined if the game was broken down into the following categories.

 ### Landing Page
--when the page loads, do something.
+-when the page loads, a description of the game and how to play the game is shown. with the option to play game

 ### Game Initialization
-- load game and prompt user to do something.
+- load game and prompt user to enter their name, place a bet and start the game.

 ### Playing The Game
-- add eventlistener, on click do something. user is prompted to place a bet greater or equal to starting bet price. user places bet, the pot winnigs is increased, the cards are shown, then flipped, then shuffled. the user must now select the correct card.
+- once users is shown the face of the card, its then flipped and ramdomly shuffles. leaving the player to click on a card when its done. user is prompted to place a bet greater or equal to starting bet price. user places bet, the pot winnigs is increased, the cards are shown, then flipped, then shuffled. the user must now select the correct card.